MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app.md

 -	View insights on the status of your current sales period such as the sum of actual revenue, total estimated revenues, total deals won, and the average revenue generated.
 To learn more, see [View overall sales and seller insights](dynamics365-sales-insights-app-home-page.md).

 -	Listen to conversation and read transcript to get action items, signals, and business-critical insights.
+To learn more, see [View and understand call summary](../sales/view-and-understand-call-summary.md).

-To learn more, see [call summary page]().
+-	Translate non-English call transcript to English.
+To learn more, see [View and understand call summary](../sales/view-and-understand-call-summary.md).

 **As a seller, you can:**

 -	View your conversation insights, customer sentiment, conversations style, sales pipeline, and call history.
 To learn more,  see [View sales rep information](conversation-intelligence-seller-details.md).

 -	Listen to conversation and read transcript to get action items, signals, and business-critical insights.
+To learn more, see [View and understand call summary](../sales/view-and-understand-call-summary.md).

-To learn more, see [call summary page]().
+-	Translate non-English call transcript to English.
+To learn more, see [View and understand call summary](../sales/view-and-understand-call-summary.md).

 **As an administrator, you can:**